220.127.116.11 Import Wizard, The Save Filters Page

 Specify Data File Names to Which This Filter Will Be Associated

-Use this box to specify file types to which the saved filter should be applied.
-Wildcards are acceptable.
+Use the Applicable File box to specify file types to which the saved filter should be applied.
+Wildcards are useful for associating with a family of similarly-named files.

-- Specify a wildcard such as *.txt, in which case any file of extension .txt will be associated with this filter.
+- Specify a wildcard such as *.txt to apply to any file of extension .txt.

-- Specify multiple wildcards using a semicolon separator: *.txt;*.dat; mydata*.*, etc. When you choose to import a file using the Import Wizard (by any method including drag and drop), wildcards in all filters saved to the various locations are scanned to find those filters that match the name of the import file.
+- Specify multiple wildcards using a semicolon separator: *.txt;*.dat; mydata*.*, etc. When you choose to import a file using the Import Wizard (by any method including drag and drop), wildcards in all filters saved to User Files\Filters or the data folder are scanned to find those filters that match the name of the import file.

 Specify Advanced Filter Options